janainalemos/OSH-Guardian/README.md

 The project is organized as follows:

 * **device:** contains the source code monitoring device.
-* **device-simulation:** simulation of monitoring devices to generate data for AI training purposes.
+* **device-simulation and utils:** simulation of monitoring devices to generate data for AI training purposes.

 * **ia_model:** contains the project structure divided into the following resources: